24-Jan-2017, 18:58 UT/GMT

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in William Dylan's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within William Dylan, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
 For him the real joy is in the anticipation; the reality, when it arrives, is likely to be left behind rather quickly in favour of the next possible future.
 The vivid imagination which is such a marked gift of William Dylan's nature should never be stifled or mocked even [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in William Dylan's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality.
 William Dylan genuinely likes people.
 Because he responds to others in an open, sunny and friendly way, others will in turn respond to him with warmth and affection.
 But this natural affinity with others is more than a simple need to be close to family and friends.
 It [...] [..]
 His deep need for mental stimulus of varied kinds means expanding his outlook as much as possible, and new ideas will always interest him.
 He would benefit from early exposure to pre-school activities and playgroups, and when he is older he might also enjoy a boarding school [...]
 Hidden traits [..]
-Thus, while he may at times rebel forcibly against domestic routines and structures, a gentle but firm adherence to the most important and valid of these structures is very necessary for him.
-He has a secret fear of chaos as much as he fears restriction, and his own volatile [...]
+This internal contradiction could result in his "testing" everyone to see just where the limits are although this may easily appear to be simply an effort to break down those limits.
+Thus, while he may at times rebel forcibly against domestic routines and structures, [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
 William Dylan's need to share his inner world with loved ones means that he will feel happiest in relationships where there is an element of adventure and magic as well as emotional warmth.
 Going on exciting trips or explorations with him, and taking a real interest in [...] [..]
-Nor should William Dylan ever be manipulated into betraying his feelings of love and admiration for his father as part of a parental power struggle.
-Father and son need to be able to laugh and be irresponsible together, free of mundane pressures and emotional complications.
-It [...]
+This important relationship can offer a great deal to William Dylan's developing faith in life, and emotional conflicts between parents should never be used as a justification for curtailing the time father and son are able to spend together.
+Nor should William Dylan ever [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future